 Each electric co-op member is assigned an individual capital credits account, separate from their billing account.
 Whenever funds are allocated to your capital credits account, your equity in the co-op increases.

-Your August billing statement contains important information regarding your capital credits account.
-If you had electric service with Corn Belt in the previous year, look for the special message which indicates the amount being allocated to your capital credits account.
-(See the green box in the image below.)
+Your billing statement each year contains important information regarding your capital credits account.
+If you had electric service with Corn Belt Energy in the previous year, look for the special message which indicates the amount being allocated to your capital credits account.
+(See the green box in the image at right.)
 This amount is not cash sitting in an account; it is simply a statement of your equity in Corn Belt Energy Corporation during the previous year.
-Capital credits are disbursed/retired to electric members when the Board determines that it will not jeopardize the financial condition of the cooperative.
+Capital credits are disbursed/retired to electric members at the Board's discretion and as the financial condition of the cooperative allows.
 If a former or current cooperative member has passed away, Corn Belt Energy needs to be contacted by a relative or other legal representative so that the remaining funds in their capital credits account can be properly disbursed (please refer to the Affidavit Form).

 Capital Credits Disbursement/Retirement

 Capital credits accumulated for electric service are refunded at the discretion of Corn Belt Energy's Board of Directors.
-Capital credits for generation and transmission (G&T) are refunded at the discretion of the board of our electricity supplier, Wabash Valley Power Association.
-To date, over $11 million in capital credits have been returned to current and former co-op members, including $4.1 million which was retired in July of 2010.
+Capital credits for generation and transmission (G&T) are refunded at the discretion of the board of our electricity supplier, Wabash Valley Power Alliance.
+To date, nearly $53 million in capital credits have been returned to current and former co-op members, including $7.5 million which will be retired in summer of 2022.
 Because you may receive capital credits in the future, it's important that you keep your address current with us if you move out of our service territory.

-For more information regarding capital credits, contact a Member Services Representative at 1-800-879-0339.
+For more information regarding capital credits, contact a Member Services Representative at 309-662-5330 during normal business hours.

 Frequently Asked Questions